-Hives Treatment Specialist Questions and Answers
+Hives Treatment Specialist Q&A

 Dr. Carlos Piniella and his team at Piniella Asthma + Allergy are board-certified in allergy and immunology and can help determine the cause of your hives and recommend treatment to reduce your distress.
-Call us for more information or schedule an appointment online!
+Contact us for more information or schedule an appointment online!
 We have convenient locations to serve you in Coral Gables FL and Palmetto Bay FL.

 Hives, also known as urticaria, are welts or bumps that appear on the skin.
 They can be pale, pink, or red, are slightly raised, and very itchy.
 They often appear suddenly and can move from one place to another and grow or shrink quickly.
 They usually only last from six to twelve hours, but some can last much longer.
 Hives sometimes appear whitish at the center, and if there are many in the same place, they appear to grow together.